gewarren/docs/docs/framework/wcf/extending/how-to-lock-down-endpoints-in-the-enterprise.md

 >
 > - Mark your common behavior with the <xref:System.Security.AllowPartiallyTrustedCallersAttribute> attribute so that it can run when deployed as a Partial Trust application.
 Note that a registry entry can be set on the computer to prevent APTCA-marked assemblies from running..
 >
-> - Ensure that if the application is deployed as a fully-trusted application that users cannot modify the code-access security settings to run the application in a Partial Trust environment.
+> - Ensure that if the application is deployed as a fully trusted application that users cannot modify the code-access security settings to run the application in a Partial Trust environment.
 If they can do so, the custom validator does not run and no exception is thrown.
 For one way to ensure this, see the `levelfinal` option using [Code Access Security Policy Tool (Caspol.exe)](../../tools/caspol-exe-code-access-security-policy-tool.md).
 >
 > For more information, see [Partial Trust Best Practices](../feature-details/partial-trust-best-practices.md) and [Supported Deployment Scenarios](../feature-details/supported-deployment-scenarios.md).